 Learn more about Solink in your retail business.

-Using video surveillance data
+Using video monitoring data

 Video is the best data to use when trying to understand customers and gain real-world insight into your store’s traffic flow.
-By leveraging video analytics with your existing surveillance cameras, you can turn your business security system into a source of contextual data.
+By leveraging video analytics with your existing security cameras, you can turn your business security system into a source of contextual data.
 Meaning, data that helps you better understand the context of an event or customer in your retail space.

 Keep in mind, I’m not talking about identifying customers and looking up their Facebook profile to know what brands they like.
 Our approach is to think of each person in your store like a cookie on the internet: we assign a unique id to in-store events and treat all interactions as equal.